-In this new project, SGLN is looking at the costs and benefits of three different dam management strategies on a farm at Cape Liptrap.
+In this project, SGLN is looking at the costs and benefits of three different dam management strategies on a farm at Cape Liptrap.
 This includes a fully fenced and revegetated dam (with troughs reticulated off it), a restricted access dam that is currently being revegetated (with a concrete ramp for cattle access), and an unfenced dam.
+We are also monitoring water quality and biodiversity in the three different dams, and are sharing what we learned through field days and case studies.

 At our first field day in May 2023 we heard from Dr Bill Malcolm (University of Melbourne) on costs and benefits, Dr Ty Matthews (Deakin University) on the benefits of dams to biodiversity (especially macro invertebrates and fish), and local vet Dr Phil Poulton on the impact of dam water quality on stock health.
 See the presentations given on the day below.